lxsameer/Code_of_honor/life.md

 * Justic
 * Feel the pain of people.
 * Always put your self in people's shoe before making any decision
+* A simple smile goes a long way